By William Bruce

 A quick check of a few popular food franchises reveals the following average appraisal guidelines expressed as a percentage of gross annual revenue: Beef O’Brady’s 22%, Chick-Fil-A 65%, Dairy Queen 45%, Domino’s Pizza 52%, Panera Bread 37% and Subway at 65%.
 For a more complete list of franchise valuation formulas, including many restaurants, please see our article “What is a Franchise Really Worth.”

 None of these appraisal guidelines include the value of any inventory on hand or real estate.
 If the business owns real estate, the value of the realty should be added to the guideline result.
 And inventory, at cost (food and liquor only), should also be added to obtain the total estimated value of the business.

 However, you as the owner, seller or buyer of the business are the final arbiter of what the business is worth to you.
 Remember, these guidelines are only averages.
 And the guidelines certainly don’t take into account any special considerations or any future plans that an owner might have for the business.
 What a particular business might be worth to you may be more or less than it’s worth to the next person who looks at it.

 Should you need advice on restaurant or bar valuation considerations, please don’t hesitate to call or email.

 Here are additional related articles that might be of interest:

-What is a Franchise Really Worth (includes valuation of most food service franchises)
+What is a Franchise Really Worth (includes the valuation of most food service franchises)

 # # #